Over the past twelve months, I have pretty much told you everything. Shared my intimate life details with you through this blog.

 I just hope to god it works or I’ll be lying in my coffin in forty years covered over in Harem pants and octopus silver bangles.

-The trick here is finding the right product to sell and then sourcing a manufacturer who will ship the item directly for you. this is known as drop shipping.
+The trick here is finding the right product to sell and then sourcing a supplier who will ship the item directly for you.
+This, my friends, (in very basic terms) is what is known as drop shipping.

 Don’t You Have To Be An Internet Whizz For All Of This?